PurgationDevil/Purgation.github.io/_includes/about/en.md

 Hello, I'm PurgationDevil.

-- A university student majoring in Network Engineering, focusing on Cybersecurity (aka a hacker in the making)
+- A university student majoring in Network Engineering, focusing on Cybersecurity.
-- Not into gaming with big groups.
-I prefer coding alone and tinkering with interesting things.
+- I enjoy coding alone and tinkering with interesting things (like hacking into target systems 😏).
 - Still a beginner in this field, mainly working on Web and Reverse Engineering.
 - Started this blog to improve my skills.
 - Contact: 3395915226@qq.com